sulfo/xml-sitemap-feed/readme.txt

 Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.

+== Translation ==

+1. Install PoEdit on your computer.

+2. Open the template translation database xml-sitemap-xx_XX.po in this plugins /languages/ directory with PoEdit.

+3. Go to Edit > Preferences and on the tab Editor check the option to compile a .mo database on save automatically.
+Close with OK.

+4. Go to Catalog > Settings and set your name, e-mail address, language and country.
+Close with OK.

+5. Go to Catalog > Update from POT-file and select the main xml-sitemap-feed.pot file.
+Then accept all new and removed translation strings with OK.

+6. Now go ahead and start translating all the texts listed in PoEdit.

+7. When done, go to File > Save as... and replace the xx_XX in the file name with the appropriate language and country code for your translation.
+Leave the rest of the file name the same and Save.

+8. Upload the automatically created xml-sitemap-feed-xx_XX.mo database file (where xx_XX should now be your language and country code) to the plugins /languages/ directory on your WordPress site.

+9. After verifying the translations work on your site, send the .mo file to ravanhagen@gmail.com and don't forget to tell me how and with what link you would like to be mentioned in the credits!

+Thanks for sharing your translation :)

 == Screenshots ==

 1. XML Sitemap feed viewed in a normal browser.
 For human eyes only ;)